the Challenge Cards

 Year 6 practice cards

-The Year 6 Practice Cards have been created to provide extra useful practice over a range of topics for your Year 6 pupils.
+The Year 6 Practice Cards have been created to provide extra useful practice over a range of topics for Year 6 pupils.
 They are designed to be printed up as A5 cards and each set comes complete with answers.
-For your information, the topic covered by any particular card is shown at the top.
+The topic covered by any particular card is shown at the top.
 Calculators may be used for some of the questions and these questions are indicated by a small calculator image in the top right-hand corner of the card.
 These cards have been extensively tried and tested in the classroom and will provide a useful addition to your range of resources for Year 6.

 Year 6 practice cards